What is a legal right?

 River rights

-The concept of River Rights is part of the broader movement advocating for the ‘Rights of Nature’, where communities seek legal protection for their environments.
-Lawyers for Nature is one such organisation spearheading this movement, representing and working on behalf of nature in the legal arena.
+The concept of River Rights is part of the broader Rights of Nature movement, where communities seek legal protection for their environments.
+Lawyers for Nature and the Environmental Law Foundation are among the organisations spearheading this movement, helping communities, councils and campaigners represent nature’s interests in the legal arena.

 In the UK, current environmental laws often fall short in safeguarding rivers.
 Recognising rivers as legal entities, with rights akin to corporations or citizens, could transform how we engage with and use water.
 This approach has already been adopted in countries like New Zealand, India, and Canada, where communities act as legal ‘guardians’ for rivers.